A Torus Theorem for homotopy nilpotent groups

 \subsection{Nilpotency in the sense of Biedermann--Dwyer}

 We need some basic notions on algebraic theories to understand the nilpotency in the sense of Biedermann--Dwyer.
-They were introduced by Lawvere \cite{MR0158921} to describe algebraic structures, and we refer the reader to \cite[Section 2]{MR2580428} for our interests.
-An algebraic theory is a small category $T$ whose objects are indexed by the natural numbers $\{T_{0}, T_{1},\ldots, T_{n},\ldots\}$ and such that for $n\in \N$ the $n$-fold categorical coproduct of $T_{1}$ is naturally isomorphic to $T_{n}$.
-In our situation, the algebraic theory $T$ will be required to be pointed and \emph{simplicial}, which means that $T$ is enriched over the category $\eS_{\ast}$ of pointed simplicial sets.
-Thus we distinguish between \emph{strict} and \emph{homotopy} $T$-algebras, which are simplicial functors $X\colon T^{\op}\to \eS_{\ast}$ taking coproducts in $T^{\op}$ to products in $ \eS_{\ast}$ strictly or up to homotopy, respectively.
+Algebraic theories were introduced by Lawvere \cite{MR0158921} to describe algebraic structures, and successfully interpreted in homotopy theory by Badzioch \cite{MR1923968}.
+We will need simplicial theories and follow closely the viewpoint from \cite[Section 3]{MR2580428}.

+\begin{definition} An algebraic theory is a small category $T$ whose objects are indexed by the natural numbers $\{T_{0}, T_{1},\ldots, T_{n},\ldots\}$ such that for $n\in \N$ the $n$-fold categorical coproduct of $T_{1}$ is naturally isomorphic to $T_{n}$. \end{definition} In our situation, the algebraic theory $T$ will be required to be pointed and \emph{simplicial}, which means that $T$ is enriched over the category $\eS_{\ast}$ of pointed simplicial sets.
+We distinguish between \emph{strict} and \emph{homotopy} $T$-algebras: simplicial functors $\underaccent{\wtilde}{X}\colon T^{\op}\to \eS_{\ast}$ taking coproducts in $T^{\op}$ to products in $ \eS_{\ast}$ strictly or up to homotopy, respectively.